Tension mounts in Haiti as clock ticks on electoral impasse

 "Haiti is rotting, the lights are out, there is misery and they are wasting public money," said Jean-Louis Exerge, who joined about 3,000 protesters who marched peacefully in the capital on Saturday calling for the government to resign.

+(Corrects reference of UN spokesperson, who is male, in paragraphs 5 and 6)

-(Additional reporting by Louis Charbonneau in New York; Editing by Douglas Royalty, Bernard Orr)
+(Additional reporting by Louis Charbonneau in New York.
+Editing by Douglas Royalty)